ohr/minimal-mistakes/_pages/hl7-kotlin/hl7-kotlin-dslSmartNavigation.md

 ---
-title: Smart navigation with the HL7 Groovy DSL
+title: Smart navigation with the HL7 Kotlin DSL
 layout: single
-permalink: /docs/hl7-groovy-dslSmartNavigation/
+permalink: /docs/hl7-kotlin-dslSmartNavigation/
 classes: wide
 ---

 Accessing HL7 messages usually requires knowledge about the specified message structure, which is often not visible by looking at the printed message.